AshLink95/FarrayInterop/README.md

 # Extensibility
 The main feature of this library is its ease of extensibility which can be done in several ways if you put your mind into it but I would recommend the following approach for array operations:

-0. Create your own Fortran module of functions and subroutines if they're more complex than a simple array operation and use it in farrayimp.f90
+0. Create your own Fortran module of functions and subroutines if they're more complex than a simple array operation and use it in one of the farrayimp Fortran files (according to dimensionality)

-1. Define your functions or subroutines in farrayimp.f90 with `bind(C)` while making use of the doubly linked list of arrays through a node pointer like all methods defined there.
+1. Define your functions or subroutines in a farrayimp file with `bind(C)` while making use of the doubly linked list of arrays through a node pointer like all methods defined there.
 Use them as a template.

 2. In the header file, declare the methods that make use of these previously mentioned functions in the respective farray class definition and declare the function you wrote in Fortran in an `extern "C"` block.